bcgov/common-hosted-email-service/README.md

 ## License

+Unless otherwise specified, all code in this repository falls under the following license:

-    Copyright 2019 Province of British Columbia
+    Copyright 2019-2020 Province of British Columbia

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.